RazmikMovsisyan/light_trails/README.md

 ## **Features**

-**Light Trails** is a sleek, mobile-first developed, responsive photography portfolio that artfully presents travel photography through a minimalist, accessible design.
+**Light Trails** is a sleek, mobile-first developed, responsive photography portfolio that artfully presents photography through a minimalist, accessible design.
 Featuring a streamlined layout, three main pages, and social media links, it’s crafted for an elegant, user-friendly experience.
+Every page has its own **SEO** meta tag description and keywords.

 #### **Used Technologies**